UniBwM-IFS-AILab/REAP/README.md

 ```
 To test if the powershell script works, execute `wsl --shutdown`, wait a few seconds, then restart the WSL instance. `ipconfig` should now show a second ip address for "vEthernet (WSL)".
 When the script gets executed, it should also print out `setting static vEthernet (WSL) ip address...` when first starting the WSL instance.

-If no static ip address is used, the AirSim settings.json `"LocalHostIp"` field has to be manually changed after each windows reboot with the new WSL address.
+If no static ip address is used, the AirSim settings.json `"LocalHostIp"` field has to be manually changed after each Windows reboot with the new WSL address.
 Additional information can be found here: https://microsoft.github.io/AirSim/px4_sitl_wsl2/.